-Student Contract: The description of the requirements for successful completion of the Research & Statistics IV course will follow and shall serve as a formal contract between the student and the Doctor of Philosophy (PhD) in Physical Therapy student, Program Director, Dissertation Chair, and the research guidance committee.
-The PhD student will submit a written proposal that describes: The problem to be investigated, the hypotheses and assumptions to be developed by the candidate and proposed experimental design.
-This proposal will be presented in a written format to their research guidance committee the candidate will, with oversight from the dissertation chair submit their proposal to the Office of Sponsored Research (OSR).
-Once the proposal has been approved by the Coss and the student has obtained a stamped Informed Consent Document, the course requirements will be satisfied.
+The description of the requirements for successful completion of the Research & Statistics IIIa course will follow and shall serve as a formal contract between the student and the Doctor of Philosophy (PhD) in Physical Therapy student, program director, dissertation chair, and the research guidance committee.
+The PhD student will submit a written proposal that describes: The problem to be investigated, the hypotheses and assumptions to be developed by the candidate, and proposed experimental design.
+This proposal will be presented in both an oral and written format to the research guidance committee.
+Once the proposal is approved by the research guidance committee the candidate will, with oversight from the dissertation chair submit their proposal to the Office of Sponsored Research (OSR).
+Once the proposal has been approved by the OSR and the student has obtained a stamped Informed Consent Document, the course requirements will be satisfied.

-7. Element 7: Register for Research & Statistics III: Development and Approval of Research Topics & Questions (PTGR 693)
+7. Element 7: Register for Research & Statistics IIIA (PHTH 537A)

 - a.
-Student will typically register for Research & Statistics III during their second year as approved by their Dissertation Chair and Program Director.
+At this time the student will register for Research & Statistics IIIa which typically occurs the quarter following successful completion of the Comprehensive Examination.
 By registering for this course, the student agrees to satisfactorily complete all of the requirements listed on the Student Contract.
-In addition, students must satisfactorily complete, in a timely manner, Elements 8-13 in their entirety in order to receive a satisfactory grade for PTGR 693 from their Dissertation Chair. - b.
-Typically, students do not perform their oral defense until after they complete their Comp Exams during Summer Quarter at the end of Year 2.
+In addition, students must satisfactorily complete, in a timely manner, Elements 8-13 in their entirety in order to receive a satisfactory grade for PHTH 537A from their dissertation chair. - b.
+Once the student has received formal approval from the Institutional Review Board (IRB), the PhD candidate will bring a copy of a stamped Informed Consent Document (ICD) and approval letter to the program director.

-8. Element 7: Initial Development of Research Topic, Questions, and Budget a.
-The Research Guidance Committee will guide the candidate as they explore possible research topics and develop original and novel research questions.
-The research guidance committee will also assist the candidate in the identification of potential study confounders or confines including but not limited to the committee's expertise and the school and candidate's available resources.
-The Dissertation Chair, in collaboration with the student, will contact the Program Director and Program Manager to schedule their oral defense of the research topic and questions.
+8. Element 7: Development of Research Topic, Question, and Budget a.
+The Research Guidance Committee will guide the candidate as they explore possible research topics and develop an original and novel research question.
+The research guidance committee will also assist the candidate in identification of potential study confounders or confines including but not limited to the committee's expertise and the school and candidate's available resources.
+The

-- b.
+- dissertation chair will contact the program director and program coordinator to schedule the oral defense of the research topic and question. - b.
 As a part of this process, the PhD student will provide a rationale and/or evidence supporting the relevance and importance of this study to the profession or overall body of scientific information.
-If the Dissertation Chair lacks familiarity with specifics of the candidate's desired project, this will also allow the chair to evaluate potential resource needs for successful project completion. - c.
-The PhD student will prepare a preliminary budget under the guidance of the Dissertation Chair with input from the Program Director. - d.
+If the dissertation chair lacks familiarity with specifics of the candidate's desired project, this will also allow the chair to evaluate potential resource needs for successful project completion. - c.
+The PhD student will prepare a preliminary budget under the guidance of the Dissertation Chair with input from the Program Director as needed. - d.
 At this point PhD students are encouraged to work with their dissertation chair to perform a pilot study (adhering to all LLU Institutional Review Board requirements).
 This will allow the student to perform a priori power calculation, sample size estimation, and to be able to better determine study feasibility, budgetary factors, as well as identifying possible design flaws early in the project and on a smaller scale.

-9. Element 9: Oral Proposal of Research Topic, Questions, and Budget
+9. Element 9: Oral Proposal of Research Topic, Question and Budget